 - conduct occasional lectures or presentations of a particular scientific or artistic value (up to 30 days in a calendar year),

-- have temporary residence permit in order to join family,
+- have temporary residence permit in order to join a family member in Poland,

 - are citizens of Armenia, Belarus, Moldova, Russia, Ukraine and Georgia: citizens of these countries can work in Poland without the work permit up to 6 months within subsequent 12 months.
-In order to employ a foreigner, the Polish employer has to register in a labour office (urząd pracy) a special declaration of intending to hire him.
-Additionally, the employer is obliged to obtain a confirmation from the head of district (starosta) that there were no candidates for the position occupied by the foreigner on a local job market.
+In order to employ a foreigner, the Polish employer has to register in a labour office (urząd pracy) a special declaration of intending to hire him/her.
 Information for Polish employers is available in Polish here.

 In the cases when the work permit is not required the residence card (Remarks section) includes the note "Access to labour market" (pl.
 Dostęp do rynku pracy).

 The above list includes selected cases that are most relevant to performing scientific research or related activities.
 The list of other cases when work permit is not required is provided by the Office for Foreigners.

 When work permit is required